memtrip/eosreach-ios/README.md

 When an EOS private key is required to sign a transaction, the base58 EOS public key counterpart is used to fetch the EllipticCurveKeyPair encrypted private key bytes.
 To decrypt the private key bytes, the user must enter a pin or verify a biometric.
 The decrypted private key bytes are used to sign the pending transaction, the private key bytes will only remain in memory during the transaction signing process.

 ## Tests
-The EarlGrey tests in `eosreachTests` run against the offline stubs defined in `eosreach/_stub`, these tests are the quickest way to verify the core functionality.
+The EarlGrey tests in `eosreachStubTests` run against the offline stubs defined in `eosreachStub`, these tests are the quickest way to verify the core functionality.
+The tests in `eosreachDevTests` run against the jungle testnet and confirm nodeos integration.

 ## Vote for memtripblock
 If you find this app useful, please consider voting for [memtripblock](https://www.memtrip.com/code_of_conduct.html)